cybruGhost/livesports/README.md

-# 🏟️ CubeSports — Real-Time Football Web App
+# 🏟️ CubeSports — Real-Time Football Stats & Highlights Web App

 [🌐 Live SITE](https://thecub4.vercel.app/Cubesports)

-CubeSports is a modern football web application built with **Next.js** that delivers real-time football updates including live scores, fixtures, standings, and club statistics in a fast and responsive interface.
+CubeSports is a modern football web application built with **Next.js** that delivers real-time football **data** — live scores, fixtures, standings, club statistics, and match highlights — in a fast, clean, responsive interface.

+> ℹ️ **CubeSports does not stream or rebroadcast live match video.** It is a scores-and-stats companion app: real-time data updates, post-match highlight clips, and league information sourced from public football data APIs.
+For full match broadcasts, please use an official licensed broadcaster in your region.

 <img width="641" height="311" alt="Screenshot 2026-07-01 203454" src="https://github.com/user-attachments/assets/f86df4eb-3f2a-4314-b14a-2b882a268b1c" />

-Designed for both desktop and mobile users, CubeSports keeps football fans connected with clean navigation, smooth performance, and live match coverage.
+Designed for both desktop and mobile users, CubeSports keeps football fans connected with clean navigation, smooth performance, and up-to-the-minute match data.

 ---

-note the code here isnt what i have on the live link , i will update the codes soon
+📝 *Note: the code in this repo isn't yet what's on the live link — I'll be updating it soon.*

+---

 ## ⚡ Features

-- 📺 **Live Scores** — Real-time football match updates.
+- 📊 **Live Score Updates** — Real-time score and match-event data (not video).
+- 🎬 **Highlights** — Key match moments and clips after games conclude.
 - 🗓️ **Fixtures** — Upcoming matches by league and date.
 - 🏆 **League Standings** — Premier League, La Liga, Serie A, and more.
 - 🧑‍🤝‍🧑 **Team Insights** — Club information and stats.